xerolinux/XeroSite/docs/projects/cosmic-script.md

 You will notice that, the *multilib* repo was enabled as well.
 I made sure of that since most newcomers forget to do it.
 It's an essential repo required for the likes of **Steam**, and various drivers.

 Finally, for now at least, once script is done, we will be prompted to exit and reboot the system.
-We do that by typing `exit` then `reboot`, and that's it for this part anyway...
+We do that by typing `exit` then `reboot`, that's it !

+Now use my toolkit to install any drivers *especially* if you are using an **nVidia** GPU otherwise you will have a bad time.
+Besides that enjoy the DE, and more importantly report all the bugs related to it or any feature requests you might have upstream, to the [**Cosmic Bug Tracker**](https://github.com/pop-os){:target="_blank"}

 ### Wrapping up